mortenson/drupal-docker-lite/README.md

 Now a `ddl` command should be available to you.
 Run `ddl help` to get started.

+# Using an existing codebase

+You can use an existing codebase by cloning it into a "code" subdirectory of this project.
+For example:

+1. `git clone git@github.com:mortenson/drupal-docker-lite.git your-project`
+1. `cd your-project`
+1. `git clone <your codebase URL> code`
+1. `./ddl.sh start`

+An existing database dump can then be imported by running:

+1. `docker exec -i $(docker-compose ps -q php) drush sqlc < local_dump.sql`

+Dump/import commands will be added in the future.

 # Multiple instances

 Since this project just uses stock docker-compose, you should be able to clone